 LYMEPOLICYWONK: 10 things you should know about new IDSA guidelines

-The Infectious Diseases Society of America (IDSA) just dropped its new guidelines.
+The Infectious Diseases Society of America (IDSA) just released its new Lyme guidelines.
 They are 48 pages long and will take time to digest, but I want to share my initial impressions.
 These guidelines are in many ways a walk down memory lane – not much has changed – and what has changed has gotten more entrenched.

 The guidelines use the GRADE approach to evidence assessment that the National Academy of Science recommends .
 There are now three sets of Lyme guidelines that use GRADE, including the International Lyme and Associated Diseases Society (ILADS) and the guidelines of NICE (the UK health agency).